-There are lots of shrubs and woody climbers that need pruning at this time of year.
-Roses and summer-flowering clematis should be pruned any time from late February to mid-March as well as winter and spring-flowering shrubs after they've finished flowering.
+There are lots of shrubs and woody climbers that need pruning during the year.
+Roses and summer-flowering clematis should be pruned any time from late February to mid-March as well as winter and spring-flowering shrubs after they’ve finished flowering.

 After pruning, you should give the plants a feed with a slow-release or continuous release granular fertiliser to give them the energy for strong regrowth and a fabulous display.
 I find that rose feeds are usually a good choice for all flowering shrubs and that’s what I give mine.

 This is the time to carry out the main formative pruning of bush and climbing roses.
 Generally, the harder you prune the better the regrowth and the display of roses.
 Start by cutting out any thin, dead, diseased, damaged, rubbing or crossing stems and then prune back the remainder.

 Hybrid teas: shorten last year’s strong shoots to 10-15cm (4-6in), weaker ones to two to three buds.